jaygrossman/jaygrossman.github.io/_posts/2024-12-29-my_favorite_data_science_interview_question.md

 <p><u>Inventory Management Efficiency</u><br/>
 Effectively matching demand allows for less overstocking/ understocking, lower storage costs for slow-moving items and streamlined your inventory management process.</p>

 <p>Some candidates would go on to discuss how they could model demand.
 Some would talk about the relationship between demand and personalized recommendations to customers.
-Some even talked about segmenting customers into target groups (based on size, geography, fashion persona, etc.) and discussed how RtR needed to have enough desirable inventory to attract users.</p>
+Some even talked about segmenting customers into target groups (based on size, geography, fashion persona, etc.) and discussed how RtR needed to have enough desirable inventory to attract + keep users.</p>

 <source id="UnitEconomics"/>
 <h4>Discussions around Unit Economics:</h4>